EOSIO/spec-repo/eep-draft_flexible_notify.md

     name receiver, name from, name to, asset amount, string memo);
 ```

 The signal name must follow the rules for eosio names.
-It the function has a non-compliant
+If the function has a non-compliant
 name, then pass a corrected name to the signal attribute's argument.

 To send a signal, call its function.